beerpwn/ctf/2019/UTCTF_ctf/pwn/jendys/README.md

 <pre> cd ctf/2019/UTCTF_ctf/pwn/jendys </pre>

-And run the <a href="https://github.com/beerpwn/ctf/blob/master/2019/UTCTF_ctf/pwn/jendys/exploit.py">exploit.py</a>:
+And run the configuration docker file:

+<pre>docker build .</pre>

+After that get the ip address of the docker container, for example 172.17.0.2 and replace "ipaddress" line in  <a href="https://github.com/beerpwn/ctf/blob/master/2019/UTCTF_ctf/pwn/jendys/exploit.py">exploit.py</a> with the ip address:

+<pre>p = remote('172.17.0.2', 2323)</pre>

+and finally run the exploit.py:

 <pre> python exploit.py </pre>